younesveisi1374/Blog/README.md

 ## Acknowledgements

 - The project was created as a learning exercise by [younesveisi1374](https://github.com/younesveisi1374).
-- Inspired by the functionalities of Twitter.
+- Inspired by the functionalities of Blog.

 ---